Telecine: Flying spot scanner

 In the United Kingdom, Rank Precision Industries was experimenting with the flying-spot scanner (FSS), which inverted the cathode-ray tube (CRT) concept of scanning using a television screen.
 Rank Precision-Cintel introduced the Mark series of FSS telecines.
 In 1950 the first Rank flying spot monochrome telecine was installed at the BBC's Lime Grove Studios.
 The CRT in the FSS emits a pixel-sized electron beam which excites phosphors coating the envelope, causing them to glow in red, green, and blue.
-This dot of light is then focused by a lens onto the film's emulsion and finally collected by a special type of photo-electric cell known as a photomultiplier which converts the light into an electrical signal.
+This dot of light is then focused by a lens onto the film's emulsion and finally collected by a special type of photoelectric cell known as a photomultiplier which converts the light into an electrical signal.
 This can be accomplished in real time, 24 frames per second (or in some cases faster).
-An advantage of the FSS is that color analysis is done after scanning, so there can be no registration errors as can be produced by vidicon tubes where scanning is done after color separation—it also allows simpler dichroics to be used.
+An advantage of the FSS is that color analysis is done after scanning, so there can be no registration errors as can be produced by vidicon tubes, where scanning is done after color separation—it also allows simpler dichroics to be used.

 The problem with flying-spot scanners was the difference in frequencies between television field rates and film frame rates.
 This was solved first by the Mark I Polygonal Prism system, which was optically synchronized to the television frame rate by the rotating prism and could be run at any frame rate.
 This was replaced by the Mark II Twin Lens, and then around 1975, by the Mark III Hopping Patch (jump scan).
-The Mark III series progressed from the original jump scan interlace scan to the Mark IIIB which used a progressive scan and included a digital scan converter (Digiscan) to output interlaced video.
+The Mark III series progressed from the original jump scan interlace scan to the Mark IIIB, which used a progressive scan and included a digital scan converter (Digiscan) to output interlaced video.
 The Mark IIIC was the most popular of the series and used a next-generation Digiscan plus other improvements.

 The Mark series was then replaced by the Ursa (1989), the first in their line of telecines capable of producing digital data in 4:2:2 color space.
 The Ursa Gold (1993) stepped this up to 4:4:4 and then the Ursa Diamond (1997), which incorporated many third-party improvements on the Ursa system.